Carlo Mastrangelo: Later career

-In the late 1960s, Mastrangelo was lead vocalist for, "The Endless Pulse", recording three uncharted singles for Laurie Records.
-Subsequent releases included the bubblegum rock, Ernie Maresca produced, "Shoo-Fly Pie & Apple Pan Dowdy" on Tower Records, followed by a progressive version of the Peggy Lee classic "Fever", and "Let There Be Love" on the Raftis label.

-In the early 1970s, Mastrangelo sang lead, played drums, percussion, and kazoo for the jazz-rock ensemble, "Pulse" (initially known as The Endless Pulse).
-Members included Kenny Sambolin, Richie Goggin, Bill Golden, and Chris Gentile.
-In late 1971, they recorded the LP; "Pulse-featuring Carlo Mastrangelo", later released in 1972 on the small Thimble label.
+In the late 1960s, Mastrangelo was lead vocalist for The Endless Pulse, recording three uncharted singles for Laurie Records.
+Subsequent releases included the bubblegum rock, Ernie Maresca produced, "Shoo-Fly Pie & Apple Pan Dowdy" on Tower Records, followed by a progressive version of the Peggy Lee classic "Fever" and "Let There Be Love" on the Raftis label.
+In the early 1970s, The Endless Pulse retooled itself as the jazz-rock ensemble Pulse, with Mastrangelo on lead vocals, drums, percussion, and kazoo.
+Other members included Kenny Sambolin, Richie Goggin, Bill Golden and Chris Gentile.
+In late 1971, they recorded the LP Pulse feat.
+Carlo Mastrangelo, later released in 1972 on the small Thimble label.
 Most of the material on the ten-track album was written by Mastrangelo, with an emphasis placed on organ and fuzz guitar.
-The LP is noted for being one of the few hard rock albums featuring a kazoo solo, and stands up well as a fine progressive rock composition.
+The LP is noted for being one of the few hard rock albums featuring a kazoo solo.

-After Pulse disbanded, he formed and sang lead for The Midnite Sun, a popular New York City area nightclub band.
-Members included Kenny Sambolin - bass guitar, Bobby Coleman - lead guitar, Judy Purse - singer, and his cousin Joey DeMaria on drums.
-That later changed to Carlo on drums and Charlie Carlisi on lead guitar.
+After Pulse disbanded, Mastrangelo formed and sang lead for The Midnite Sun, a popular New York City area nightclub band.
+Members included fellow ex-Pulse bassist Kenny Sambolin, lead guitarist Bobby Coleman, backup vocalist Judy Purse, and Mastrangelo's cousin Joey DeMaria on drums.
+Mastrangelo later replaced DeMaria on drums, with Charlie Carlisi replacing Coleman on lead guitar.

-After recording the jazz-rock album, Mastrangelo, D'Aleo, Milano, and DiMucci reunited in New York City on June 2, 1972, for a Richard Nader "Rock and Roll Revival" concert.
-The live performance, recorded by Warner Brothers, was titled, "Dion and The Belmonts – Reunion: Live at Madison Square Garden 1972".
-The following year, all four original members did another reunion concert at the Nassau Coliseum on Long Island, NY, with no recording ever being issued.
+Mastrangelo, D'Aleo, Milano, and DiMucci reunited in New York City on June 2, 1972, for a Richard Nader "Rock and Roll Revival" concert.
+The live performance, recorded by Warner Brothers, was titled "Dion and The Belmonts – Reunion: Live at Madison Square Garden 1972".
+The following year, all four original members did another reunion concert at the Nassau Coliseum on Long Island, NY with no recording ever being issued.

-Although no longer an official member of the Belmonts, Mastrangelo did backing vocals on all nine tracks of the Belmonts' album, "Cigars, Acappella, Candy", released by Buddah Records in 1972.
-He also sang lead vocals on the songs, "Loving You Is Sweeter Than Ever", and "We Belong Together".
+Although no longer an official member of the Belmonts, Mastrangelo sang backing vocals on all nine tracks of the Belmonts' album "Cigars, Acappella, Candy", released by Buddah Records in 1972.
+He also sang lead vocals on the songs "Loving You Is Sweeter Than Ever" and "We Belong Together".
 The LP received many favorable reviews, being distinguished for its medley of 13 four-part harmony tracks titled "Street Corner Symphony".
-Their doo-wop version of, "Da Doo Ron Ron", even received considerable airplay on progressive rock station WLIR.
+Their doo-wop version of "Da Doo Ron Ron", even received considerable airplay on progressive rock station WLIR.

 Mastrangelo lived in Boynton Beach, Florida, minutes away from Dion DiMucci.
 The two former lead singers of The Belmonts continued to collaborate on many of DiMucci's recordings and live performances from the 1980s until Mastrangelo's death in April 2016 at the age of 78.